“A person’s a person, no matter how small.””

 Anxiety and panic

 Anxiety disorders, including generalized anxiety, panic disorder, social anxiety, and various phobias, are quite common in children and teens.
 These disorders are characterized by excessive worry, behavior changes, bodily symptoms, and/or sleep and appetite changes.
 Often your child will try to cope by avoiding the situations, places, or people where the anxiety attack has occurred.
-However, this usually serves to make the problem worse.
+However, this usually only serves to make the problem worse.

 Along with individual therapeutic sessions, there are workbooks and videos I can suggest to you.
 Support groups are available locally and on the internet for parents and caregivers, as well as many excellent written resources.

-Grief and depression
+Grief and loss

 School-related problems, learning and special needs